Failed Startups In India | Case Study of 21 Promising Indian Startups That Tanked

 Prepare And Plan With Consciousness

 A lot of lessons are learned after hard times.
 Use these lessons to prepare and prioritize.
 Make a survival plan.
 Startup founders are very comfortable with planning and execution.
 Appoint suitable founders and workers to assist you.
 Hard work always pays off, so work until you achieve success.
-If your startup fails, create an excel sheet, and write down the skills in one column and the potential income from those skills in the second column.
+If your startup fails, create an Excel sheet, and write down the skills in one column and the potential income from those skills in the second column.
 By doing this simple exercise, one will get some clarity on how to keep the business running for a few more months.

 Wait For The Right Time To Get The Right Opportunities